turboapps/docs/deploying/to_turbo_server/a-basic_walthrough.md

 #### Create a Virtual Application

-Adding an Application to Turbo Server requires you to create a virtual version of the Application using the Desktop Scan from Turbo Server or using the TurboStudio packaging tool.
+Adding an Application to Turbo Server requires you to create a virtual version of the Application using the Turbo Studio packaging tool.

-To create a Turbo Virtual Machine (SVM) of standard software like Microsoft Office using the Desktop Scan:

-- Go to Applications -> Import from Desktop and follow the wizard.

-To create a Turbo Virtual Machine (SVM) for your Application using the TurboStudio:
+To create a Turbo Virtual Machine (SVM) for your Application using the Turbo Studio:

-- Visit https://turbo.net/studio to learn about how your enterprise can obtain a license for TurboStudio.
+- Visit https://turbo.net/studio to learn about how your enterprise can obtain a license for Turbo Studio.

 - Use the TurboStudio to create an SVM using the snapshot or template process.
 Refer to the Turbo IDE help documentation for detailed instructions on creating virtual Applications.